yexiang1992/opstool/doc/source/src/api/vis.FiberSecVis.rst

-Fiber ection visualization in the OpenSeesPy domain
+Fiber section visualization in the OpenSeesPy domain
 ========================================================

 Geometric Visualization